-Vancouver, B.C., May 4, 2017: American Potash Corporation (the “Company”) (AMP:CSE) is pleased to announce a non-brokered private placement (the “Private Placement”) for up to 2,000,000 Units (“Units”) at a price of $0.10 per Unit to raise total proceeds of $200,000.
-Each Unit will be comprised of one common share of the Issuer (a “Share”) and one common share purchase warrant of the Issuer (each whole warrant, a “Warrant”).
-Each Warrant will be exercisable into a common share of the Company (a “Warrant Share”) for a period of 12 months at an exercise price of CDN$0.15 during the one year.
+Vancouver, B.C., January 10, 2018: American Potash Corporation (the “Company”) (AMP:CSE) is pleased to announce a non-brokered private placement (the “Private Placement”) for up to 10,000,000 Units (“Units”) at a price of $0.15 per Unit to raise total proceeds of $1,500,000.
+Each Unit will be comprised of one common share of the Issuer (a “Share”) and one half of one common share purchase warrant of the Issuer (each whole warrant, a “Warrant”).
+Each Warrant will be exercisable into a common share of the Company (a “Warrant Share”) for a period of 12 months at an exercise price of CDN$0.25 during the one year.

 Shares issued pursuant to this Private Placement are subject to a four-month hold period from the closing date in accordance with applicable securities laws and, if required the policies of the Exchange.
 Finder’s fees or commissions may be payable by the Company in connection with this Private Placement.

-The proceeds of this private placement are for the Company’s general working capital and property acquisitions.
+The proceeds of this private placement are for property, general purposes and working capital.

 On behalf of the Board of Directors

 Rudy de Jonge, CEO

 Neither the OTCQX nor the Canadian Securities Exchange nor its Regulation Services Provider (as that term is defined in the policies of the Canadian Securities Exchange) accepts responsibility for the adequacy or accuracy of this release.